threefoldtech/info_grid/src/contribute/contribute.md

 * The Threefold team will then update the Master branch from the Development branch
    * The new content will be available here: https://www.manual.grid.tf

+Note: You can update your forked repository by clicking Sync fork -> Update branch.

 ***

 # How to Build the mdbook Locally